oiax/tgweb/README.md

 ### Filtering articles by tags

-You may use _tags_ to categorize your articles.
+You may use _tags_ to classify your articles.

 To attach tags to an article, specify their names in the `tags` attribute as an array using `[...]` notation: